💔 Broken promise: Finance Minister Lindner rejects climate money 'for now'

 💹 Transition to national emissions trading from 2026

-For companies:
+For businesses:

 🏭 1.
 Operating costs

 👩💼 2.
-Investment and innovation
+Investment and Innovation

-Higher prices for fossil fuels are intended to motivate companies to invest in energy-efficient and more climate-friendly technologies or to change their production processes.
+Higher prices for fossil fuels are intended to motivate companies to invest in energy-efficient and climate-friendly technologies or to change their production processes.
 In the long term, this can lead to innovation and a more sustainable economy.

-🌐 3rd competition
+🌐 3rd Competition

 For private individuals